HanningYang/ComputationalBiology/Proj1-SalmonellaOutbreak/README.md

 * **salmonella-enterica.reads.fna** is the Wild Type file
 * **salmonella-enterica-variant.reads.fna** is the Variant Type file

-Once launched, after the computation of the **file1** and **file2** the tool shows a plot of the aboundance of the k-mers.
-After each plot an integer input parameter **p** (sequencing error parameter) has to be inserted.
 The files used can be downloaded at: https://cloud-ljk.imag.fr/index.php/s/HkxDLozHRcqBcqz

 ## Results
 Results are presented as: